40 Brilliant Home Organizing Hacks You’ll Wish You Knew Sooner

 Lazy Fix for a Disorganized Fridge

 Digging to the back of your fridge to find a certain ingredient is a pain.
-Instead, use a Lazy Susan to bring that food to you!
+Instead, use a lazy Susan to bring that food to you!
+(Here's how the lazy Susan got its name.)
 Simply place a lazy Susan on a shelf in your fridge and stock it with condiments and other small containers.
 Nothing could be easier than spinning your ingredients around to find just what you need.

 Remember Your Keys!